getify/You-Dont-Know-JS/scope-closures/apA.md

 ### Where's My API?

 There are several useful variations of this pattern to be aware of.
-Firstly, most classic modules don't define and use a `publicAPI` the way I have done in this code.
+First, most classic modules don't define and use a `publicAPI` the way I have done in this code.
 Instead, they typically look like:

 ```js
 var StudentList = (function defineModule(Student){